 Thou Shalt Not Kill: He is the only Eclipse infectee who has yet to truly kill someone and is trying to make an effort to keep it that way.
 In fact, he was willing to jump to his death out of belief it would assure he won't take any lives with the Eclipse getting out of control in his body.

 Took a Level in Dumbass: He was a lot more aware of things around him and even held his own against Veyron at one point early in Force.
 Recently, he seems to either space out and make bad judgments or get nearly killed by people such as Kurt.
 To make it more clear, while he has been worse of a performer, his other two friends are going in the opposite direction to varying degrees.
 This could be explained that he is used to being on his own, and is having trouble incorporating in a military unit and assimilating military training.
 Any civilian would have issues in such a circumstance.

-Unwitting Instigator of Doom: When one really thinks about it, Tohma's rescue of Lilly ended up snowballing from a simple rescue to forcing the heroes to respond more quickly and hastily, triggered the Huckebein's response and the eventual meeting of both sides, and eventually causing a lot of damage in the long-run.
+Unwitting Instigator of Doom: When one really thinks about it, Thoma's rescue of Lily ended up snowballing from a simple rescue to forcing the heroes to respond more quickly and hastily, triggered the Hückebein's response and the eventual meeting of both sides, and eventually causing a lot of damage in the long-run.

 Walking the Earth: Was doing this prior to the story beginning in the hopes of finding a sense of peace with himself.